aaguilerav/counter/README.md

 _(alphabet = 4 elements [0,1,2,3]; word = 3 characters length; alphabet^word = 64 permutations)_

-Well, there are two basic way to implement this.
-The "easy" one using recursion, and the less intuitive using traditional loops.
+Well, there are two basic ways to implement this.
+The "easy" one is using recursion, and the less intuitive using traditional loops.

 Let's have a look of booth methods.